grnet/synnefo/docs/cyclades-api-guide.rst

     }
   }

+.. note:: the ``values`` layer is not featured in OS/Compute API

 Rename Server
 .............

+Modify the ``name`` attribute of a virtual server.
+OS/Compute API also features the modification of IP addresses

+.. rubric:: Response

 ======================== ====== ======== ==========
-URI                      Method Cyclades OS Compute
+URI                      Method Cyclades OS/Compute
 ======================== ====== ======== ==========
 ``/servers/<server id>`` PUT    ✔        ✔
 ======================== ====== ======== ==========